Laundry detergent pod: History

-Standard Safety Specification for Liquid Laundry Detergent Packets
+Standard Safety Specification for Liquid Laundry Packets

-In November 2012, a Safety Alert was issued by the U.S. Consumer Product Safety Commission (CPSC) to inform parents and caregivers that Liquid Laundry Detergent Packets need to be kept away from children.
+In November 2012, a Safety Alert was issued by the U.S. Consumer Product Safety Commission (CPSC) to inform parents and caregivers that liquid laundry detergent packets need to be kept away from children.
 The alert warned that children exposed to packet contents are “at risk of serious injury and even death due to the highly concentrated nature of the product.”

-The Standard Safety Specification for Liquid Laundry Packets by the ASTM provides requirements for household Liquid Laundry Detergent Packet safety to reduce unintentional exposures to the contents of the packets, especially to children, and that apply exclusively to household Liquid Laundry Detergent Packets.
+The "Standard Safety Specification for Liquid Laundry Packets" by the ASTM provides requirements for household liquid laundry detergent packet safety to reduce unintentional exposures to the contents of the packets, especially to children, and that apply exclusively to household liquid laundry detergent packets.